 Chapters in this report evaluate existing and predicted effects of climate change on different biomes.
 Impacts that have already been seen are reported from case studies in the scientific literature.
 Predicted impacts are approached in a number of ways.
 At a large scale, it is possible to predict major shifts in biome types by combining biogeography models such as the Holdridge Life Zone Classification Model with general circulation models (GCMs) that project changes under a doubled CO2 scenario.
-Biogeochemistry models simulate the gain, loss and internal cycling of carbon, nutrients, and hydrologic impacts of changes in temperature, precipitation, soil moisture, and other climatic factors that give clues to ecosystem productivity.
+Biogeochemistry models simulate the cycling of nutrients between both biotic and abiotic components of the ecosystem for assessing the impacts of changes in temperature, precipitation, soil moisture, and other climatic factors that give clues to ecosystem productivity.
 Dynamic global vegetation models integrate biogeochemical processes with dynamic changes in vegetation composition and distribution.
-Comparing present trends in species and communities with paleological data also provides indications for how they will weather future climate change.
-(Hansen et al., 2001)
+Comparing present trends in species and communities with paleological data also provides indications of how they will weather future climate change (Hansen et al., 2001).

-The role of the U.N. in developing National Adaptation Plans
+The Role of the U.N. in Developing National Adaptation Plans

-Under the United Nations Framework Convention on Climate Change and the Kyoto Protocol, countries are required to develop national adaptation plans.
-These plans must include strategies for biomes, but very little work has been done thus far to ensure that these crucial natural resources are included in national adaptation strategies.
-It is WWF's hope that this manual will provide a tool to assist in completion of the biodiversity portion of natural adaptation plans so that countries have strategies in place to buy time for biodiversity and natural resources.
+Under the United Nations Framework Convention on Climate Change and the Kyoto Protocol, countries are required to develop National Adaptation Plans.
+These plans must include strategies for natural systems, but very little work has been done thus far to ensure that these crucial natural resources are included in national adaptation strategies.
+It is WWF's hope that this manual will provide a tool to assist in completion of the biodiversity portion of National Adaptation Plans so that countries have strategies in place to buy time for biodiversity and natural resources.
 Numerous conversations are currently underway around the world noting the need for further support, both financial and intellectual, for adaptation strategies.
 While adaptation plans cannot in any way replace mitigation, they are vitally important to ensure that all countries receive the support necessary to protect their natural resources, especially those countries where such support is currently unavailable.
 Thus far support has been inadequate, especially for developing countries.